martin-prillard/tsunami_alert/README.md

 #### 3. Enjoy !
 **Note :**
-  - Tsunami will kill the closest instance of the tsunami impact.
+  - Tsunami will kill the closest instance to the tsunami impact.
   <br/>
   - To visualize it, use the /dataset/res_x.csv (x is the number of tsunami replicate) : [here with CartoDB](http://cdb.io/1KB1tmL)